kjenney/pulumi-operator-aws/README.md

 This project demonstrates how to deploy AWS resources using the Pulumi Kubernetes Operator (PKO) v2.0+ on a local Kubernetes cluster.
 This project uses a **local backend** for Pulumi to eliminate external dependencies and ensure repeatability.

+## Unicorns

+To speed up the loading of stack resources a Pulumi container image is loaded into the Kubernetes cluster on creation.
+The file name is pulumi-image.tar.

 ## 🚀 Quick Start

 ### Prerequisites